BADTV: Unveiling Backdoor Threats in Third-Party Task Vectors: Introduction

 \section{Introduction}

-Recent advances in machine learning (ML) show that larger models with more parameters tend to achieve superior performance.
-Large pre-trained ML models~\cite{pmlr-v139-radford21a,pmlr-v139-jia21b,vit,bert} undergo task-specific fine-tuning~\cite{hu2022lora,NEURIPS2022_0cde695b,DBLP:journals/corr/abs-2002-06305}, which, while effective, is computationally and storage intensive~\cite{lv-etal-2024-full}—often requiring separate model instances for each task.
+Recent advances in machine learning (ML) demonstrate that larger models with more parameters typically achieve superior performance.
+Large pre-trained ML models~\cite{bert, vit, pmlr-v139-jia21b, pmlr-v139-radford21a} are often fine-tuned for specific tasks~\cite{DBLP:journals/corr/abs-2002-06305, hu2022lora, NEURIPS2022_0cde695b}.
+Although effective, this fine-tuning is computationally and storage-intensive~\cite{lv-etal-2024-full}, frequently necessitating separate model instances per task.

-To mitigate these costs, researchers introduced task arithmetic (TA)~\cite{su2024taskarithmeticmitigatesynthetictoreal,10447848,ilharco2023iclr,ortiz-jimenez2023task,chronopoulou2023languagetaskarithmeticparameterefficient,pham2024robustconcepterasureusing}.
-Instead of performing extensive updates, TA leverages \ac{TV}, which encapsulate the adjustments made during fine-tuning.
-By applying simple arithmetic operations to these vectors, users can handle multiple tasks with minimal training overhead.
+To mitigate these costs, researchers introduced Task Arithmetic (TA)~\cite{chronopoulou2023languagetaskarithmeticparameterefficient, ilharco2023iclr, ortiz-jimenez2023task, pham2024robustconcepterasureusing, 10447848, su2024taskarithmeticmitigatesynthetictoreal, aTLAS}.
+In TA, adjustments made during fine-tuning are encapsulated as Task Vectors (TVs), which represent the difference in weight space between pre-trained and fine-tuned models.
+Instead of extensive parameter updates, TA leverages simple arithmetic operations—such as addition and subtraction—on TVs, enabling efficient handling of multiple tasks with minimal training overhead.

-Task Vector as a Service (TVaaS) platforms\footnote{For example, Hugging Face~\url{https://huggingface.co}.} are poised for real-world adoption.
-They allow users to request TVs for various downstream tasks, circumventing the need for full fine-tuning.
-By pairing pre-trained models with multiple TVs, users gain new functionalities, as illustrated in Figure~\ref{fig:TVaaS}.
-Much like app stores, this framework lets users “install” and “uninstall” different capabilities via TVs, while TVaaS providers manage creation and distribution.
-Compared to \ac{MLaaS}, TVaaS thus offers distinct benefits, making well-crafted TVs valuable assets.
+Task Vector as a Service (TVaaS) providers, such as Hugging Face~\cite{huggingface}, ModelScope~\cite{modelscope}, and Databricks Marketplace~\cite{databricksmarketplace}, facilitate real-world adoption by enabling users to acquire TVs for various downstream tasks without performing full fine-tuning.
+Typically, these platforms provide pre-trained and fine-tuned models, from which users easily derive TVs.
+By pairing a model with multiple TVs, users can instantly add or remove specific task capabilities without additional training, as depicted in Figure~\ref{fig:TVaaS}.
+Analogous to app stores, this framework allows users to dynamically “install” or “uninstall” capabilities via TVs, while TVaaS providers manage their creation and distribution.
+Compared with \ac{MLaaS}, TVaaS thus offers significant advantages, making carefully crafted TVs valuable assets.